leifdenby/cloud_identification/README.md

 2. merging algorithm is applied to get rid of the smaller local peaks.

+*OBS*: The algorithm assumes that the domain is periodic and the outermost edges in the x, y and z-direction are assumed to be ghost-cells and won't be taken into account (which means that to e.g. remove objects that intersect with the edge a mask that one index away from the edge should be used).

 # Installation

 Whether you'll be using the interface through python or via the command line